Loading…

 How Australian energy and utilities companies are using AI in 2026 — grid, generation, retail and back office, plus AER/AEMC considerations.

-Australian energy and utilities are mid-transition — coal exiting, renewables and storage scaling, transmission being rebuilt, and customers becoming active participants via DER and VPPs.
-AI is already woven through that transition, but the pay-off varies sharply by use case.
+Yet AI is already woven through the transition, and the pay-off varies sharply by use case.
 This guide is for executives at gentailers, networks, water utilities and retailers thinking practically about AI for energy companies and AI utilities Australia-wide.

 The sector splits into a few distinct businesses: generation, transmission, distribution, retail, and customer-side (DER, VPPs, EVs).
 Water and gas utilities share many of the same patterns.
 AI work splits across three layers: